raarevalo96/laravel-excel-seeder/README.md

 Laravel Excel Seeder is open-sourced software licensed under the MIT license.

 ## Changes
+#### 3.0.0
+- update composer.json to add support for Laravel 9.x and `doctrine\dbal` 3.x
+- See [Installation](#installation) for new instructions to require DBAL 2.x package for Laravel 5.8, 6.x, 7.x legacy versions.
+- Updated to 3.0.0 because DBAL update breaks backward compatibility.
 #### 2.3.1
 - fix bug #10 (contributed by @tezu35)
 - add date time test cases pertaining to #10